-1.8 Searching for gravitational-wave sources with INTEGRAL
+1.8 Searching for counterparts to gravitational-wave sources and ultrahigh energy neutrino events with INTEGRAL

-INTEGRAL is particularly suited for the search of a transient electro-magnetic counterpart to a gravitational-wave (GW) signal, owing to the large field of view of IBIS and SPI, which are also equipped with an omni-directional anti-coincidence shields.
-The INTEGRAL Project has signed a Memorandum of Understanding (MoU) with the LIGO/Virgo consortium to participate to the electro-magnetic follow-up campaign of GW signals until 1 June 2017; a renewal will be discussed in due time.
+INTEGRAL is particularly suited for the search of a transient electro-magnetic counterpart to a gravitational-wave (GW) signal and to a ultra-high energy neutrino event, owing to the large field of view of IBIS and SPI, which are also equipped with an omni-directional anti-coincidence shields.

+A Memorandum of Understanding (MoU) was signed with the LIGO/Virgo consortium to participate to the electro-magnetic follow-up campaign of GW signals until 1 June 2017; a renewal will be discussed in due time.
 The information on potential GW detections will be distributed by the LIGO/Virgo consortium only to groups with an approved MoU.
-The INTEGRAL MoU is led by the ISDC and has been endorsed by the Project Scientist and the instrument teams.
-INTEGRAL activities to follow-up the GW triggers are carried out within the MoU team, i.e., the Project
+The INTEGRAL-LIGO/Virgo MoU is currently led by the ISDC and has been endorsed by the Project Scientist and the instrument teams.
+INTEGRAL activities to follow-up the GW triggers are carried out within the INTEGRAL-LIGO/Virgo MoU team, i.e., the Project Scientist, the ISDC, the IBAS team, the instrument teams and scientists from the Russian Federation.